-Pursuant to Governor Cooper's Executive Order 91, the division and NCDOT developed a "digonce" policy to reduce repeated broadband installation excavations along state-maintained roads that are not part of the National Highway System.
-The policy requires internet service providers using conventional open-trench construction to provide notice of upcoming joint-trench opportunities through the division.
+Pursuant to Governor Cooper's Executive Order 91, NCDIT and NCDOT developed a "digonce" policy to reduce repeated broadband installation excavations along state-maintained roads that are not part of the National Highway System.
+The policy requires internet service providers using conventional open-trench construction to provide notice of upcoming jointtrench opportunities through the division.
 To provide notice, internet service providers submit information about upcoming projects using a form on the NCDOT website.

 In preparation for BEAD, the division began meeting monthly with the NCDOT Utilities Division to share broadband project information, coordinate right-of-way access and find ways to streamline permitting processes.
 It also works closely with NC 811 to educate stakeholders about permitting requirements and processes.
-Additionally, the division anticipates providing applicants with high-level permitting guidance in order to educate and support ISPs in preparing and applying for permits in North Carolina.